-GRE Verbal Practice: The full form of GRE is Graduate Record Examinations and candidates planning to pursue their masters abroad would be required to appear for their GRE Exam.
+Official GRE Verbal Reasoning practice questions: The full form of GRE is Graduate Record Examinations and candidates planning to pursue their masters abroad would be required to appear for their GRE Exam.
 Conducted by ETS (Educational Testing Service), the GRE General Test is one of the world’s largest assessment programmes for graduate admissions.
-For the benefit of our readers, we have provided free GRE verbal practice tests for candidates looking to perform well in the GRE Verbal Practice Section of the GRE exam.
+For the benefit of our readers, we have provided free GRE verbal practice questions for candidates looking to perform well in the GRE Verbal Practice Section of the GRE exam.

-As informed earlier, this article will be containing GRE verbal practice online material for test-takers to download and practice at their leisure.
+GRE Verbal Questions: As informed earlier, this article will be containing official GRE Verbal Reasoning practice questions for test-takers to download and practice at their leisure.
 The free GRE verbal practice tests will act as a parameter to understand the preparedness of the candidates.
-Do note that our GRE Verbal practice test with solutions are sourced from the most authentic website and are made available to the candidates for their benefit.
+Do note that our official GRE Verbal Reasoning practice questions with solutions are sourced from the most authentic website and are made available to the candidates for their benefit.
 The following papers have 25 questions each and more papers are being added on a regular basis.

 Solve GRE Verbal Practice Tests